 What other transport services are available?

-Syracuse University Office of Parking and Transit Services provides an extensive bus service on and off campus.
-More information is available at the Parking and Transit website, or by calling 315.443.4652.
-Bus schedules are available online and at student centers around campus.
+Syracuse University Office of Parking and Transportation Services provides an extensive bus service on and off campus.
+More information is available at the Parking and Transportation Services website, or by calling 315.443.4652.
+Bus schedules are available on the parking website.